AyoubVD/database_advanvced/README.md

 <br>
 You can install pymongo using <b>pip install pymongo</b>.<br><br>
 If you can't use pymongo because you get the ModuleNotFoundError try using the pip command in the <b>Anaconda prompt</b>.<br><br>
-To install compass you should just go to https://www.mongodb.com/try/download/community and download the file and run it afterwards.<br>
+To install compass you should just go to https://www.mongodb.com/try/download/community , download the file and run it afterwards.<br>
 Check the complete installation once the setup starts running and leave everything on default while installing.<br>